Members of Team Brisbane Tennis are back on the court as Queensland’s easing COVID-19 restrictions allow sports teams to finally reunite.

 Robert de Roos from Brisbane Inferno said they’d missed their weekly catch-ups.

-“Community sports is a great way to enhance your physical and mental wellbeing with restrictions lifting and our beautiful city returning.”
+“Community sports is a great way to enhance your physical and mental wellbeing with restrictions lifting and our beautiful city returning,” he said.

-Inferno meet this Saturday, (and every Saturday) afternoon at Raymond Park behind the Pineapple Hotel, Kangaroo Point at 1 pm.
+Inferno meet each Saturday afternoon at Raymond Park behind the Pineapple Hotel, Kangaroo Point at 1 pm.

 Visit the Team Brisbane Sports website to find out more about the teams and their activities.